flowbi/pgweb/README.md

 ## Demo

-Visit https://pgweb-demo.fly.dev/ to see Pgweb in action.
+Visit https://pgweb-demo.fly.dev/ to see the original Pgweb in action.
+Flow.BI is not maintaining a demo at this time.

 ## Installation